solojavier/Code-Excercise/README.md

 	* /source			: Source code
 	* /doc 				: Javadoc files source code and bin used only to run the application.

+To compile project, go to /source and use this command(*1):

+	mvn package

-To run this project, go to /bin and run jar using this command:
+It will generate Code-Exercise-1.0.jar file under source/target, copy it to /bin folder and you can run jar using this command:

-	java -jar Code-Exercise.jar
+	java -jar Code-Exercise-1.0.jar

 It print in console message "Done." and output_files/model_output.txt will be generated.
 If error occurs it will be printed in console.

-JUnit (4.9) tests were written for this project also, so you can run them with eclipse IDE or manually.
-Also junit-addons (1.4) was used, required jars are found under /source/lib
+To run tests, go to /source and use this command(*1):

+	mvn test -Dtest=AllTests

+(*1) You will require [Maven](http://maven.apache.org/) installed on your enviroment.